agnesjee/Agnes-Personal-Website/README.md

         </div>

         <h3 class="text">Seeking Graduate-Level Opportunity in IT Consultancy Firm</h3>
-        <p>  Personable and astute student with proven time-management and collaborative skills developed.
+        <p class="paragraph">  Personable and astute student with proven time-management and collaborative skills developed.
              Highly articulate individual, confident working with diverse cultures and situations in which cultural awareness and appreciation are integral.
              Strong academic background, maintaining above-average results.
              Knowledgeable and keen graduate with solid theoretical computer science background understanding and some practical experience.